 Can I take premed courses at a community college?

 Yes.
 Check to see that any community college you attend is regionally accredited.

 Does Tulane allow multiple MCAT scores to be reported on the application?

 Yes.
-Members of the admissions committee typically look at the highest scores.
+Members of the admissions committee look at the highest score obtained.
 Many schools do not find multiple MCAT scores of use.
 Applicants should prepare with great care to take the MCAT examination.